Enhancing Multi-Label Emotion Analysis and Corresponding Intensities for Ethiopian Languages: Related Work

-Incorporating intensity into multi-label emotion annotation is crucial for various applications, including mental health monitoring, sentiment analysis, and human-computer interaction, where understanding the strength of emotions can significantly enhance performance.
-Inspired by EthioEmo \citep{belay-etal-2025-evaluating}, which aims to create an emotion dataset for four Ethiopian languages, our work extends this effort by adding an intensity feature.
-To achieve this, we further annotated the EthioEmo dataset using three native language annotators to capture intensity variations in emotion expressions.
-We utilized the Potato annotation tool\footnote{\url{https://github.com/davidjurgens/potato}} along with in-house annotation practices.
-Additionally, leveraging this enriched dataset, we conducted an extensive benchmarking evaluation using multilingual pre-trained language models (PLMs) and open-source large language models (LLMs) to assess their ability to handle nuanced emotional expressions with intensity distinctions.

-~\\\textbf{Cross-Lingual Experimentation:} Cross-lingual transfer learning has emerged as a promising approach to overcome the data scarcity issue in low-resource languages.
-Methods such as multilingual PLMs \cite{zhang-etal-2024-enhancing} have been used to transfer knowledge from high-resource to low-resource languages.
-Highlighting the importance of cross-lingual emotion understanding, this study investigates the capabilities of LLMs and PLMs in facilitating knowledge transfer across languages \citep{kadiyala-2024-cross,cheng-etal-2024-teii}.
-By utilizing cross-lingual approaches, one language can benefit from the resources and insights of another, thus enhancing model generalization over emotion-related tasks \citep{zhu-etal-2024-model}. \citet{navas-alejo-etal-2020-cross} explored various cross-lingual strategies for emotion detection and intensity grading, illustrating how models can adapt across different languages.
-Building on these insights, our work specifically addresses the unique context of Ethiopian languages, which have been largely underrepresented in previous multilingual emotion analysis efforts.

-This work extends the research of \citet{belay-etal-2025-evaluating} by focusing on the cross-lingual dimensions of emotion analysis.
-Specifically, it examines how knowledge from emotion detection and intensity prediction can be transferred between Ethiopian languages, which are characterized by distinct script systems: Amharic and Tigrinya use the Ge'ez script, while Afaan Oromo and Somali use the Latin script.
+\paragraph{Cross-Lingual Experimentation:} Cross-lingual transfer learning has emerged as a promising approach to address data scarcity in low-resource languages \cite{maladry-etal-2024-findings}.
+It has been used to transfer knowledge from high-resource to low-resource and among low-resource languages \cite{zhang-etal-2024-enhancing}.
+By utilizing cross-lingual approaches, one language can benefit from the resources and insights of another, thus enhancing model generalization over emotion-related tasks \citep{zhu-etal-2024-model,kadiyala-2024-cross,cheng-etal-2024-teii}.
+Cross-language experimentation could explore whether emotion classification can be improved by transferring knowledge across languages. \citet{navas-alejo-etal-2020-cross} explored various cross-lingual strategies for emotion detection and intensity grading, illustrating how models can adapt across different languages.
+However, the evaluation of cross-lingual transfer across different languages spoken within the same country has not been extensively studied.
+In this work, we conduct cross-lingual emotion analysis among Ethiopian languages, which are characterized by distinct script systems: Amharic (\texttt{amh}) and Tigrinya (\texttt{tir}) use the Ethiopic (Ge'ez) script, while Oromo (\texttt{orm}) and Somali (\texttt{som}) use the Latin script.